rossilor95/peak-range-app/README.md

 Peak Interval Finder employs a straightforward algorithm to calculate the Peak Intervals of a given data file.
 The key concepts is the active/inactive state of an anomalous event in relationship with a time interval endpoint type.

 Let us suppose we have a list of time intervals.
-Let us label each interval endpoint as S (start) or E (end) and sort the interval endpoints in ascending order.
+Let us label each interval endpoint as `S` (start) or `E` (end) and sort the interval endpoints in ascending order.
 If we loop through the sorted endpoint list, we can state that:
 - When we encounter an S endpoint, a new anomalous event activates.
 Therefore, the active events count increases by 1.
 - After we encounter an E endpoint, an ongoing anomalous event deactivates.
 Therefore, the active events count decreases by 1.

 In light of this, here's an overview of the algorithm:

 1. _Read and process the data file_: The application reads the data file containing the start and end times of anomalous events and processes it using an instance of `TimeIntervalDataProcessor`.
-2. _Calculate event counts_: It calculates the number of active events at each time point using an array called `eventCount`.
-This array keeps track of the count of events at each timestamp, incrementing when an event starts and decrementing when an event ends.
+2. _Calculate event counts_: It calculates the number of active events at each endpoint using an array called `eventCount`.
+This array keeps track of the count of events at each endpoint, incrementing when an event starts and decrementing when an event ends.
-3. _Find the maximum event count_: The algorithm finds the maximum value in the eventCount array, which corresponds to the maximum number of concurrent events.
+3. _Find the maximum event count_: The algorithm finds the maximum value in the `eventCount` array, which corresponds to the maximum number of concurrent events.
-4. _Identify peak intervals_: It identifies the time points where the event count equals the maximum count.
-These time points represent the start and end times of peak intervals.
+4. _Identify peak intervals_: It identifies the S endpoints where the event count equals the maximum count.
+These endpoints represent the start times of peak intervals.
-5. _Construct peak intervals objects_: Finally, the algorithm constructs TimeInterval objects based on the identified time points and returns a list of peak intervals.
+5. _Construct peak intervals objects_: Finally, the algorithm constructs `TimeInterval` objects based on the identified endpoints and returns a list of peak intervals.

-The result is a list of peak intervals, each representing a time period with the highest occurrence of anomalous events.
+The result is a list of peak intervals, each representing a time interval with the highest occurrence of anomalous events.